Pac-Dessert1436/vbPixelGameEngine.Maui/README.md

       Next col
     Next row
     ' Add the default character name without specifying the `noDefault` parameter.
-    If Not noDefault Then AddCharacter("default")
+    If Not noDefault Then AddCharacterName("default") End Sub
-  End Sub
   ```
   - The `SpriteSheet` class also enables tilemap creation in the form of `List(Of Sprite)`, which can be used to build 2D maps with multiple tiles, and more importantly, it supports the drawing method for animation frames based on the character name: